HonorarPlus/cefpython/api/ApplicationSettings.md

 ### cache_path

 (string)
-The location where cache data will be stored on disk.
+The location where data for the global browser cache will be stored on disk.
+If non-empty this must be either equal to or a child directory of CefSettings.root_cache_path.
 If empty then browsers will be created in "incognito mode" where in-memory caches are used for storage and no data is persisted to disk.
 HTML5 databases such as localStorage will only persist across sessions if a cache path is specified.
 Can be overridden for individual CefRequestContext instances via the CefRequestContextSettings.cache_path value.

 CEF flushes cookies or other cache data to disk every 30 seconds, or immediately when [cefpython](cefpython.md).Shutdown() is called.

 When this option is not set (empty string), a unique cache directory will be created in the user's temp directory for each run of the application.

+### root_cache_path

+(string)
+The root directory that all CefSettings.cache_path and CefRequestContextSettings.cache_path values must have in common.
+If this value is empty and CefSettings.cache_path is non-empty then this value will default to the CefSettings.cache_path value.
+Failure to set this value correctly may result in the sandbox blocking read/write access to the cache_path directory.

 ### command_line_args_disabled